 People are more likely to retain information that they learned if they are engaged with the content.
 This can be done by ensuring that the material is relevant to the audience, therefore ensuring they have at least a modicum of interest in wanting to find out more.
 Microlearning also has the advantage of being supported by a mobile-based platform, which means that information can be displayed in a way that is visually striking and therefore, more memorable.

-All of this put together means that Learning and Development professionals cite microlearning as being their favourite training method, specifically because employees ask for it.
+All of this put together means that Learning and Development professionals cite microlearning as being their favorite training method, specifically because employees ask for it.
 Longer courses are not only more challenging to digest and retain, but taking them also requires a greater time commitment than some employees are willing to give.

 In this regard, Microlearning has proved to be a successful alternative to long-form eLearning courses as it allows participants to digest things quickly, multi-task between meetings and work, and retain the subject at hand better.